pdw-git/express-k8s-demo/README.md

-NOTE: by default the application starts in debug mode and has verbose tracing enabled
+NOTE: by default the application starts with loggingLevel set to info mode;

-Pointing a browser at https://localhost:3443 will show a basic home page.
+Pointing a browser at https://localhost:<port> where <port> is defined in the environment variables.
+Default port is 3000.

-If you are not using encryption then point a browser at http://localhost:3000.
+If you are using encryption then use a port such as 3443.

 The following RESTful APIs are provided for testing